plippe/blog/_posts/2018-11-01-taming-cats-validation.md

 (╯°□°）╯︵ ┻━┻
 ```

-Parallel composition allow many validations to run independently.
-Their errors are centralised in a type that can contain one, or more element.
+Parallel composition allows many validations to run independently.
+Their errors are centralized in a type that can contain one, or more elements.
 A simple solution is `List`, but a more precise one is [NonEmptyList]({{ site.baseurl }}{% post_url 2018-10-01-taming-cats-nonempty %}).
 If there is a reason to return `Left`, there should always be an error with it.

 ```scala
 type ValidatedNonEmptyList[T] = Either[NonEmptyList[Throwable], T]